top of page

 Keep in mind that this is a general estimate and actual expenses can vary based on your travel style, preferences, and the specific locations you visit within Uruguay.

-URUGUAY TRAVEL TIPS
+TRAVEL TIPS FOR URUGUAY

 • Get off the beaten track: Look beyond the tourist hot spots and embrace Uruguay’s wide-open spaces in places like Valle del Lunarejo and Cabo Polonio.